"

 PDF Print Email

-Partnership Wild and Scenic River (PWSR) Toolkit Introduction
+Welcome to the Partnership Wild and Scenic River (PWSR) Toolkit!

 Partnership Wild and Scenic Rivers.
 Though all are currently in the Eastern United States, any river in the

-country may be considered for Wild and Scenic designation under the Partnership approach to designation.
+country may be considered for Wild and Scenic designation under the Partnership approach.

 A man is canoeing down rapids in the Missiquoi River, VT.
 Photo by Ken Secor

-Out of a desire to also protect a broader range of rivers in private ownership with a more community-based approach, Congress amended the Wild and Scenic Rivers Act, first in the late 1970s and again later, to limit federal land acquisition and mandate cooperative federal, state, and local planning conservation efforts.
-A great history of this may be found in Volume 25, Number 2 (2008) of The George Wright Forum.
+Out of a desire to also protect a broader range of rivers in private or shared ownership using a more community-based approach, Congress amended the Wild and Scenic Rivers Act, first in the late 1970s and again later, to limit federal land acquisition and mandate cooperative federal, state, and local planning conservation efforts.
+This history is captured in Volume 25, Number 2 (2008) of The George Wright Forum.
 These changes allowed the first Partnership Wild and Scenic Rivers (PWSRs) to be designated.
-Partnership Rivers are managed by locally-driven, collaborative planning between local, state and regional stakeholders and the National Park Service (NPS).
-This and management approach to river conservation is an effective alternative to direct federal management and administration that provides nationally-designated river protection anchored by federal protection for the water course itself and supported by federal funding.
-The PWSR program has published a report on the first 20 years of success of this management model.
-The Great Egg in New Jersey (129 Miles Designated in 1992) was the first PWSR designated, and celebrated its 25th anniversary in 2017.
+Under the Partnership model, rivers are managed by locally-driven, collaborative planning between local, state and regional stakeholders and the National Park Service (NPS).
+This management approach to river conservation is an effective alternative to direct federal management and administration.
+Designation provides river protection under the WSR Act, anchored by federal protection for the water course itself and supported by limited federal funding.
+Read about the first 20 years of success of this management model.
+The Great Egg Harbor River (NJ, 129 miles, designated in 1992) was the first PWSR designated.
 This PWSR was designated for its outstanding resources which included threatened and endangered species; resting, breeding, and feeding areas for waterfowl; rich history; recreation and scenic vistas.

 More information may be found in the NPS WSR Storymap.